CBCT Cone Beam Imaging

-At Root Dental, Dr. Margaret Grothe combines holistic dentistry with the latest dental technology to deliver the best possible dental care for every patient who walks into our office.
+At Root Dental, Dr. Maggie Grothe combines holistic dentistry with the latest dental technology to deliver the best possible dental care for every patient who walks into our office.
 One of the most advanced tools at our office is our CBCT (Cone Beam Computed Tomography) scanner.

 With CBCT radiographs, Dr. Grothe can complete more thorough diagnosis than with 2D x-rays alone.
 This is particularly important for individuals with history of root canaled teeth.